Pelomedusidae

-The family contains two living genera.
+The family contains two living genera, Pelomedusa and Pelusios.
 They are distinguished from their closest relatives by a hinge in the front section of the plastron.

-Pelomedusidae spends most of its time in the mud at the bottom of rivers or shallow lakes, where they eat invertebrates, such as insects, mollusks, and worms.
+Pelomedusids spends most of their time in the mud at the bottom of rivers or shallow lakes, where they eat invertebrates, such as insects, mollusks, and worms.
 Many species aestivate through the dry season, burying themselves in the mud.

 Systematics and taxonomy

-The related Podocnemididae is either treated as a distinct family or as a subfamily (Podocnemidinae) in the Pelomedusidae.
-The African side-necked turtles are then also demoted to subfamily rank, as the Pelomedusinae.
+Within Pleurodira, Pelomedusidae is more closely related to the South American and Malagasy Podocnemididae than to the South American and Australian Chelidae, with the clade containing both Pelomedusidae and Podocnemididae to the exclusion of Chelidae dubbed Pelomedusoides.

-As taxonomic rank is only meaningful as part of a sequence (a biological "family" has no fixed meaning on its own), both treatments are technically correct.
-Ultimately, the issue hinges upon the Austro-American side neck turtles (Chelidae).
-These Pleurodira are less closely related to the Podocnemididae and Pelomedusidae than these are to each other.
-If all three are ranked as full families, the Chelidae is treated as a basal lineage, while the other two are united in the superfamily Pelomedusoidea.
-This treatment is preferred here, because it allows more convenient placement of prehistoric pleurodires (e.g. the Bothremydidae).
+Within Pelomedusidae are 2 genera and 27 extant species.